fbpx

 They allocate them within the limits of their powers and the budget set each year by the Board of Directors under Article 17.4.4 of the Statutes.

-The Selection Committees may be referred to on any matters relating to an “automatic” aid request.
+The Artistic Commissions may be referred to on any matters relating to an “automatic” aid request.

 This content was useful to you : Yes - No